spolifroni-amd/rocPyDecode/docs/index.rst

 rocPyDecode documentation
 ********************************************************************

-The rocDecode Python Binding, rocPyDecode, is a tool that allows users to access rocDecode APIs in both Python and C/C++ languages.
-It works by connecting Python and C/C++ libraries, enabling function calling and data passing between the two languages.
-The rocpydecode.so library is a wrapper that facilitates the use of rocDecode APIs that are written primarily in C/C++ language within Python.
+The rocDecode Python Binding, rocPyDecode, is a tool that allows users to access `rocDecode <https://rocm.docs.amd.com/projects/rocDecode/en/latest/>`_ APIs in both Python and C/C++.
+It connects Python and C/C++ libraries, enabling function calling and data passing between the two languages.
 To learn more, see :doc:`what-is-rocPyDecode`

-The code is open and hosted at `<https://github.com/ROCm/rocPyDecode>`_.
+The rocPyDecode public repository is located at `https://github.com/ROCm/rocPyDecode <https://github.com/ROCm/rocPyDecode>`_.

 .. grid:: 2